IndieCoderMM/coin-trackr/README.md

 ## 🙏 Acknowledgements

-I would like to thank ....
+This app was designed based on an original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+I would like to thank Gregoire Vella for this inspiring design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>